bjoelle/ClaDS-tutorial/README.md

 ### Linking the tree and clock model

-Since we have imported two different alignments, BEAUti has automatically created two separate substitution models, clock models and trees for each of the alignments.
-We will keep the two substitution models, however we would like to estimate only one clock model and one phylogeny for both genes.
-Thus we need to link the clock models and trees for both alignments.
+Since we have imported an alignment containing different partitions, BEAUti has automatically created separate substitution models, clock models and trees for each of the partitions.
+We will keep the separate substitution models, however we would like to estimate only one clock model and one phylogeny.
+Thus we need to link the clock models and trees for all partitions.

-> In the **Partitions** panel, select both alignments by holding the **Ctrl** key and clicking on both lines.
+> In the **Partitions** panel, select all partitions.
 > Click on the **Link Clock Models** button.
-You should see that the **Clock Model** column now contains the same value for both alignments.
+You should see that the **Clock Model** column now contains the same value for all partitions.
 > Click on the **Link trees** button.
-You should see that the **Tree** column now contains the same value for both alignments.
+You should see that the **Tree** column now contains the same value for all partitions.
-> Optionally, rename the tree and clock model to **lizards** by clicking on the name field, typing the new name then pressing **Enter**.
+> Optionally, rename the tree and clock model to **primates** by clicking on the name field, typing the new name then pressing **Enter**.
 >

 The final alignment configuration is shown in [Figure 5](#linkedModels).